Electronic Press Kit

 very short bio

-Shame-slaying, hip-swaying, chart-topping drag queen Flamy Grant is a powerhouse vocalist and award-winning songwriter based in Asheville, NC.
-With over 1.2 million streams on digital platforms, Flamy blends country, folk, gospel, and roots music to deliver a theatrical, therapeutic, and wholly original experience of intrepid storytelling, all shared through the evocative art of drag.
+Shame-slaying, hip-swaying, chart-topping performer Flamy Grant is a powerhouse vocalist and award-winning songwriter based in Asheville, NC.
+With over 1.2 million streams on digital platforms and an IFMA nomination for 2025 Artist of the Year (alongside Allison Russell, Crys Matthews, Sarah Jarosz, and more), Flamy blends country, folk, gospel, and roots music to deliver a theatrical, therapeutic, and wholly original experience of intrepid storytelling, all shared through the evocative art of drag.

 short bio

 Award-winning and Billboard-charting artist Flamy Grant is a shame-slaying, hip-swaying, singing-songwriting drag queen from Asheville, North Carolina.
-Her 2022 debut record, Bible Belt Baby, reached the #1 spot on the iTunes Christian Chart, was nominated for Best Pop Album at the San Diego Music Awards, and was named one of the Top Ten Queer Country Albums of 2023 by Rainbow Rodeo Magazine.
-Her single “Good Day” also debuted at #20 on the Billboard Christian digital sales chart, while her 2024 sophomore album “CHURCH” charted at #8 on the iTunes Country Chart.
-Flamy was a nominee for Artist of the Year at the 2025 International Folk Music Awards.
-Her solo comedy cabaret show “Apocalypse WOW! won the Fan Favorite Award at the 2025 Asheville Fringe Arts Festival, and she is a winner of the 2023 Kerrville Folk Festival New Folk Competition.
-Flamy is also a 2023 QueerX Award nominee for Best Drag Artist and a 2023 Queerty Award nominee for Drag Royalty.
+Her 2024 record CHURCH hit #8 on the iTunes Country charts and was named one of the Top Ten Best Queer Country Albums of 2024 by Rainbow Rodeo Magazine, while her 2022 debut record, Bible Belt Baby, reached the #1 spot on the iTunes Christian Chart, was nominated for Best Pop Album at the San Diego Music Awards, and was also named one of the Top Ten Queer Country Albums of 2023 by Rainbow Rodeo Magazine.
+She cracked the Billboard Christian digital sales charts at #20 with her single “Good Day.”
+Flamy was a nominee for Artist of the Year at the 2025 International Folk Music Awards, and her solo cabaret show “Apocalypse WOW! won Fan Favorite at the 2025 Asheville Fringe Arts Festival.
+She is a winner of the 2023 Kerrville Folk Festival New Folk Competition in addition to being a 2023 QueerX Award nominee for Best Drag Artist and a 2023 Queerty Award nominee for Drag Royalty.
 She has been featured in Rolling Stone, Entertainment Weekly, People, and more, and her music has over 1.2 million streams on digital platforms.
 A powerhouse vocalist and intrepid songwriter who blends country, folk, gospel, and roots music, Flamy delivers a theatrical, therapeutic, and wholly original storytelling experience, all shared through the evocative art of drag.

 full bio